 Luckily, since she was a UK resident, she received a small disability benefit from the government.
 It was barely enough for her to afford food.

 I know for a fact that most other countries don’t have such facilities in place to support disabled people.
 So, in a way, she was lucky.
 Because there are many people out there who struggle to make money while being disabled.

 I wish I could’ve helped my mom when she desperately needed it.
 At the time I myself was struggling as a freelancer.
 It took a few years for me to be able to take over the expenses of my family from her and support her.

 I never want to see anyone go through the same struggle that we had to experience.
 So, I dedicate this article to all of you who experienced that pain.

 Let me be clear.
-Being disabled doesn’t make you useless or unimportant.
+Being disabled does not make you useless or unimportant.

 Don’t let a disability or an illness hold you back.
 You can still stand on your own without having to depend on others.
 Take my mom, for example.
 Even being disabled, she lived in the UK alone in a tiny apartment.
 She managed everything all by herself.

-I couldn’t help my mom, but I’m here to help you.
+I couldn’t help my mom at a time she needed me the most, but I’m here to help you.
 So, if you’re looking for a way to earn some extra money while waiting for the disability benefits check or if you’re looking for a way to support your family, here are a few strategies you can follow.

 1. Become a Freelancer

-There aren’t many easy careers for people with disabilities and freelancing is one the few.
+There aren’t many easy careers for people with disabilities and freelancing is one of the few.